 - Search for “Virtual Machines” and click on the search result “Virtual Machines”.

-- Now you will see the list of Virtual Machines that you have created.
-Click on the one for that you want to change the Public IP address to Static.
+- You will now see the list of Virtual Machines you created.
+Click on the one where you want to change the Public IP address to Static.

 - Click on the Networking option from the left navigation.